 Content style guidesPractical, invaluable and stylish

 There are some excellent editorial style guides out there that you can decide to adopt.
-We reviewed our favourites.
+We’ve reviewed our favourite examples of content style guides.

 But for the ultimate in stylishness, it’s hard to beat having your own style guide.

-A good style guide also saves time and money, allowing different teams, agencies and freelancers to function smoothly together and create great user experiences.
+A good content style guide also saves time and money, allowing different teams, agencies and freelancers to function smoothly together and create great user experiences across your website, email and social media (and beyond).

 Elements of style